BunnyEncoder20/GitHub_Python_DSA/DSA/Striver SDE DSA Sheet/16 Majority Element II/Theory.md

 ### Algorithm

-- Declare an empty hasmap dict[element:count]
+- Declare an empty hashmap dict[element:count]
-- Iterate over the array and upadte the hasmap.
+- Iterate over the array and update the hashmap.
 - After this iterate over the hashmap and return the elements which have count > n/3 times.

-**But** we can further optimize byremoving the step in which we need to iterate4 over the hashmap.
+**But** we can further optimize by removing the step in which we need to iterate4 over the hashmap.

 - While updating the count in the hashmap itself, we check the count, and if it becomes (n//3)+1 then we add it directly into our ans array.
 - This way we only iterate over the array once.